MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 With **RevoScaleR** 2.0-0 and later, distributed computing capabilities are built in.
 This means that you can develop complex analysis scripts on your local computer, create one or more *compute contexts* for use with distributed computing resources, and then seamlessly move between executing scripts on the local computer and in a distributed context.
 We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.
 In practice, because some distributed platforms have specialized data handling requirements, you may also have to specify a context-specific *data source* along with the compute context, but the bulk of your analysis scripts can then proceed with no further changes.

 **RevoScaleR**’s distributed computing capabilities vary by platform and the details for creating a compute context vary depending upon the specific framework used to support those distributed computing capabilities.
 However, once you have established a computing context, you can use the same **RevoScaleR** commands to manage your data, analyze data, and control computations in all frameworks.

+<a name="chunking"></a>
+>**Important!** Microsoft R Client has several limitations to consider:
+>
+>1.
+There are a maximum of three available cores -- one thread for reading and two for processing RevoScaleR HPA functions.
+>
+>2.
+Since Microsoft R Client is in-memory bound, chunking is not supported.
+When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
+When working with Big Data, this may result in memory exhaustion.
+You can work around this limitation when you push the compute context to a Microsoft R Server instance.
+You can also upgrade to a SQL Server license with R Server (standalone).

 ### Distributed Computing: A Primer